massalabs/station/INSTALLATION.md

 7. The installation will commence, and you will see a progress bar indicating the status.
 8. Once the installation is complete, you will receive a notification confirming the successful installation.

-#### GUI update:
+#### GUI update

 1. Download the latest version of **Massa Station** installer for Debian Linux (`.deb`) from [here](https://github.com/massalabs/station/releases/latest/).
 2. Open your file manager and navigate to the location where the `.deb` package is saved.
 3. The package manager will launch and display **Massa Station** installation page.
 4. Review the package information and dependencies, if any, and click on the red "Delete" button.
 5. Proceed to GUI installation starting at step 2.

 ### Manually install the HTTPS certificate

-1. Open your browser "Manage Certificates" settings (e.g. chrome://settings/certificates or brave://settings/certificates) and switch to the "Authorities" tab.
+To enable Massa Station to function with HTTPS on an unsupported browser, you will need to manually install the HTTPS certificate authority.
+Follow these steps to import the certificate authority into your browser:

-2. Click "Import", locate the Massastation certificate at **/etc/massastation/certs/rootCA.pem** and import it to the browser.
+1. Locate the certificate authority file at the following path:
+   * on Macos
+      1. Copy this path: `/etc/massastation/certs/`
+      2. Open finder
+      3. Click on the "Go" button at the top of your screen
+      4. Click on the "Go to folder..." button at the bottom of the menu
+      5. Paste the path you copied previously
+      6. Press enter
+      7. The file is named `rootCA.pem`
+   * On Linux, the file is here: `/etc/massastation/certs/rootCA.pem`
+   * On Windows, the file is here: `C:\Program Files (x86)\MassaStation\certs`  (might be different if you changed Massa Station location)
+2. Open your browser's settings or preferences.
+3. Search for the "Security" or "Privacy" section, and look for an option related to certificates.
+4. Find the option to import or add a certificate authority.
+5. Choose the rootCA.pem file from the specified path.

 ## Uninstallation